Dr. Raab frequently delivers presentations at forums relating to energy, climate change and dispute resolution issues.

 Advanced Energy Conference

-Dr. Raab's presentation on the Regional Greenhouse Gas Initiative (RGGI) at the 2016 Advanced Energy Conference (AEC), the premier New York State Energy Conference.
+Dr. Raab gave a presentation on the Regional Greenhouse Gas Initiative (RGGI) at the 2016 Advanced Energy Conference (AEC), the premier New York State Energy Conference.
 This presentation was part of a panel entitled “Role of Policy in Regional Energy Transitions,” which included Québec’s Minister of Energy, Pierre Arcand, Judy Greenwald of US DOE and others.

 | ||Guest Speaker, Harvard Law School|